Chequing Account Canada

 Scotiabank Ultimate Package

 Ending our list of the best chequing accounts in Canada is another Scotiabank account.
 It is called the Ultimate Package chequing account.
 This chequing account is aptly named.
 Scotiabank included all the things their previous chequing accounts didn’t have.
-This includes offerings such as:

 The Ultimate Package chequing account does have great deals on free transactions.
 For example, unlimited Interac e-transfers.
 But, if you don’t have enough money to waive the high monthly fees, this chequing account may not be worth it, depending on your banking needs.